Fagradalsfjall volcano

 No

-If you want to get up close though, you can choose from hiking trails that’ll take you to the 2021 or 2022 eruption sites.
+If you want to see the lava fields for yourself, you can choose from hiking trails that’ll take you to the 2021, 2022, or 2023 eruption sites.

 How to plan a safe trip to Fagradalsfjall, Iceland

-Before setting out, we recommend checking these websites for up-to-date information and to find out if there are any warnings in place:
+Before setting out, we recommend checking our volcanic activity update and these websites for up-to-date information, and to find out if there are any warnings in place:

 It’s also a good idea to see what the weather has in store on the Icelandic Meteorological Office website.
 This way you’ll know what conditions to pack for.
 And if the forecast isn’t looking good, you can reschedule your hike to the eruption site for another day.